martijnvanbrummelen/nwipe/README.md

 * pthreads
 * parted

+and optionally, but recommended!, the following programs:

+* dmidecode
+* readlink
+* smartmontools

 ### Debian & Ubuntu prerequisites

 If you are compiling `nwipe` from source, the following libraries will need to be installed first: